 The most famous hoodoos in Drumheller are a collection of them 15 minutes’ drive south of town on Highway 56, which becomes Highway 10.
 There’s a walkway built around them to prevent damage, but further up your kids can get onto the ground and explore, including a few fun little caves they can enter.
 The hoodoos are marked “Hoodoos Trail” on GoogleMaps.

 Note that the Rosedale (Star Mine) Suspension Bridge, normally a popular attraction on the way to the Hoodoos, is closed for repairs in 2021.
 When you’re in the area, also consider driving to Wayne for lunch at an old-timey saloon (see the “where to eat” section at the top of the article).

 To show your kids what life was like in “olden days,” take them to East Coulee School Museum in the tiny hamlet of East Coulee, population 160.
 The school dates to 1930, when the coal mines nearby were thriving.

 Now it is a small museum highlighting local history and what classrooms looked like at the time.
 There’s also a small playground outside.

 The furthest south you’re likely to get from Drumheller town center is Atlas Coal Mine.
 This huge former coal mine is a national historic site.
 You may find the history behind it more interesting than your kids do, but at least they’ll enjoy exploring the grounds and especially going into the underground portions of the mine.

 At the time of writing, the mine is open to visitors, but unfortunately the underground section is closed.

-Well, that brings me to the end of this guide to the best things to do in Drumheller with kids.
-I hope you found more than enough ideas to keep your little ones entertained during your trip!
+Well, that brings us to the end of this guide to the best things to do in Drumheller with kids.
+I hope you found more than enough ideas to keep your kids, toddlers, or babies entertained during your trip!